 We don’t know for sure.
 Nobody does.
 We are waiting for the President to proclaim the date.
-It will not be before the Information Regulator is operational, which might be at the end of 2017 but may only be in 2018.
-The commencement date will not be after December 2018.
+It will not be before the Information Regulator is operational, which might be towards the end of 2018 but may only be in 2019.
 Bear in mind that there is a one-year grace period that runs from the commencement date and you only have to comply with POPI at the end of the grace period.
 So, the POPIA deadline might only be the end of 2019 or in 2020.

 Alignment with the GDPR

 The General Data Protection Regulation’s (GDPR) commenced on 24 May 2016 and its grace period ends on 24 May 2018.
-It looks like POPI’s grace period will end after the GDPR’s.
-Organisations that have to comply with both the POPI Act and the GDPR might focus on complying with the GDPR first and then POPI second.
+POPI’s grace period will only start and end after the GDPR’s.
+Organisations that have to comply with both the POPI Act and the GDPR should focus on complying with the GDPR first and then POPI second.
 Lessons might be learnt through GDPR compliance that can be applied to POPI compliance.

 On the other hand, it might make sense to have one compliance project that covers all bases, POPI and the GDPR alike.
 That would ensure that they do not have to worry about first complying with GDPR and then, at a later point, complying with POPI.
 Dealing with the overlap between data protection laws is always going to be a challenge.